DEIB-GECO/GeCo-5.0/backend/rasa_files/nlu.md

 - what should I reply?
 - I don't know what to do
 - what?
+- I have a question
+- can I ask you something?
 - I don't know
 - sorry, can you explain?